mowito/mowito_amd64/docs/source/rosbot_real.rst

 for visualizing the axis of the robot and other frames:

 1. On the left "Display" pane, click on "add"
-2. Click on "by display"
+2. Click on "by display type"
 3. select "axes"
 4. click on "ok"

+Once you are satisfied with the configuration, click on File > save config, so that you don't have to configure Rviz everytime you open it.